I24-MOTION/i24_database_api/README.md

 Additional future enhancements include:
 - use logger in db_writer
-- simply object initiation with less arguments
+- simplify object initiation with less arguments